Reliability Bounds for Dependent Fading Wireless Channels: Rayleigh Fading Channels

 The first obvious thing which can be seen is that there is a gap between the \gls{iid} and the best-case zero-outage capacity in the case of perfect \gls{csit}.
 More interestingly, the gap between the best-case with and without perfect \gls{csit} vanishes as $n$ grows.
 This behavior is expected according to Theorem~\ref{thm:gap-best-case-zero-out-csit} and the fact that $c_n$ approaches zero for increasing $n$.
 In the case of $c_n=0$, the gap would be equal to zero.
 In conclusion, this shows that the benefit of having perfect \gls{csit} vanishes with increasing $n$ in the best-case scenario.

 However, it should be emphasized that this is only true for the best case scenario.
-Without perfect \gls{csit}, the zero-outage capacity drops to zero for every other dependence structure\footnote{The statement that only the best-case joint distribution leads to a non-zero zero-outage capacity is a conjecture, whose proof is outside the scope of this paper.} of the fading coefficients.
-In contrast, this is not true for perfect \gls{csit}, where the zero-outage capacity is positive, e.g., in the \gls{iid} case.
+Without perfect \gls{csit}, the zero-outage capacity drops to zero for many other dependence structures of the fading coefficients, e.g., the independent case.
+However, with perfect \gls{csit} the zero-outage capacity is positive in the \gls{iid} case.